 Christiane Wobus, Ph.D.

-The Wobus lab is interested in mechanisms of norovirus - host interactions in vitro and in vivo.
+The Wobus lab is interested in mechanisms of norovirus and astrovirus - host interactions.

-Human noroviruses are the major cause of nonbacterial epidemic gastroenteritis worldwide resulting in substantial morbidity and economic loss.
-They cause an estimated 23 million cases of gastroenteritis per year in the USA alone and are frequent visitors to cruise ships, hospitals, daycare centers and other places were crowds gather.
-However, despite the importance for public health, human norovirus research has until very recently been hampered by the lack of a small animal model and in vitro replication system.
-Therefore, little or no information is available in many areas of norovirus biology and no directed disease prevention and control strategies exist for these viruses.
+Noroviruses and astroviruses are major causes of viral gastroenteritis worldwide resulting in substantial morbidity and economic loss.
+For example, human noroviruses cause an estimated 21 million cases of gastroenteritis per year in the USA alone.
+However, despite the importance for public health, little or no information is available about the biology of these viruses and no directed disease prevention and control strategies exist for these viruses.

 Research Opportunities for Rotating Students

-2) human norovirus interaction with human intestinal organoid/immune cell co-cultures
+1) human norovirus interaction with primary human B cells, or human intestinal organoid/immune cell co-cultures